boardend/qgis-js-demo/pages/14-limitation.md

 ---
-title: Limitationen
+title: Limitations
 routeAlias: limitation
 ---

-# Limitationen
+# Limitations

-- Netzwerk-Zugriff auf Daten-Provider
+- Network access to data providers
-  - COG, WMS/WMTS, Vector-Tiles etc.
+  - COG, WMS/WMTS, Vector Tiles, etc.
-  - PostGIS-Zugriff wohl nur über Proxy
+  - PostGIS access likely only via proxy

 <br />

 <div v-click>

-- Noch nicht umgesetzt
+- Not yet implemented
-  - Selektion und Attributdaten-Abfragen von Features
+  - Selection and attribute data queries of features
-  - Einbettung von zusätzlichen Schriftarten
+  - Embedding of additional fonts
-  - Mobile Support noch nicht in allen Browsern
+  - Mobile support not yet in all browsers
-  - Blockierung des JS "main" Threads
+  - Blocking of the JS "main" thread

 </div>